-You may be thinking that it’s all well and good ‘upgrading’ to a smart meter, but what are the real benefits of having one?
-Do you really care that much about your gas and electricity usage?
-Well, for many people, energy bills are a huge issue.
-The amount of people living in fuel poverty is growing in Great Britain, much like the rest of Europe, and smart meters are helping millions of households across the world stay in control.
+For many in Britain, energy bills are a huge issue.
+The number of people living in fuel poverty is growing and smart meters are helping millions of households across the country stay in control.

-Here are some of the many benefits that come with having a smart meter:
+Here are some of the benefits that come with having a smart meter:

-- Eliminates estimated bills and the need to submit meter readings.
+- They eliminate the need for estimated bills and the need to submit meter readings.
 All bills will be completely accurate and up to date.

-- Smart meters work really well with smart grid technology and enhance the energy management features of home battery walls and solar panels.
-With power network infrastructure moving towards increased automation, smart meters are part of our future.
+- Smart meters work with smart grid technology to enhance the energy management features of home battery walls and solar panels.
+With network infrastructure moving towards increased automation, smart meters could play a big role in our future.

-Getting your smart meter is simple, but is not the same for everyone.
-Each individual supplier has their own smart meter design and fitting process.
-However, they are all completely free, which is great news for anyone interested.
+Getting your smart meter is a simple process, though it's not the same for everyone.
+Each individual supplier has its own smart meter design and fitting process.

-Some companies will have an option to book your smart meter fitting online; however, the quickest way to get sorted is by giving your supplier a call.
-Below you will find contact details for all major energy suppliers that are part of the smart meter rollout scheme.
-If your supplier is not in there, please visit their website to seek more details.
+Some energy providers will have an option to book your smart meter fitting online.
+However, the quickest way to get sorted is by giving your supplier a call to see if they are offering smart meters in your area yet.

 What happens if you switch supplier?

 What happens if you have a smart meter installed by one energy provider and then decide to switch to another supplier?
 Simply put, nothing.
 You are protected by energy watchdog Ofgem’s rules and regulations.
 Smart meters must be installed on a non-commitment basis.
 If you wish to switch thereafter you are free to do so as you would before.